 And again in Mass Effect 2, in Jacob's Loyalty Mission you discover that his father had deliberately not activated a distress beacon while on a deserted planet and instead had turned the crew into his slaves via local food that was mentally damaging them.
 You'd Expect: Him to realize that sooner or later his supplies of clean food would eventually run out and he would have to activate that distress beacon so he should make sure that his slaves aren't holding on to anything that would incriminate him.
 At the very least you would expect him to realize this when his food does run out and he activates the distress beacon.
 Instead: He not only left untouched a series of log entries at his crashed shipnote that, while suspicious, didn't directly incriminate him he permitted one of his slaves to keep a record that directly stated that he had enslaved them and murdered any officers who got in his way.
 When a rescue team in the form of Shepard arrives he doesn't even bother to try to come up with a good lie.

-Kai Leng's special ability seems to be channeling Idiot Balls, since everyone who goes near him starts acting stupid:
+Kai Leng's special ability seems to be channeling Idiot Balls, since everyone who goes near him starts acting in ways that often seem stupid:

-Overview: Shepard and his squad are en route via aircar to intercept Ceberus as they move towards the Council members, when Kai Leng suddenly jumps on the roof of their car.
-You'd Expect: Shepard to start swerving the car to send Kai Leng flying, or make him smack into one of the many underpasses that the car is flying past.
-Instead: Shepard opens the door and starts shooting, missing every shot presumably due to the high altitude winds, Kai Leng then sabotages their car and causes them to crash, allowing Ceberus to get a head start on the race to the Council.
+Overview: Shepard and his squad are en route via aircar to intercept Cerberus as they move towards the Council members, when Kai Leng suddenly jumps on the roof of their car.
+You'd Expect: Shepard to start swerving the car to attempt to send Kai Leng flying, or make him smack into one of the many underpasses that the car is flying past, and at least heavily weaken his Deflector Shields as he uses them to hang onto the vehicle.
+Instead: Shepard opens the door and starts shooting with a Predator pistols/he probably wasn't even carrying, Kai Leng then sabotages their car and causes them to crash, allowing Cerberus to get a head start on the race to the Council.

 An in-universe example pops up with the Geth Consensus when they are attacked by the quarian Migrant Fleet.
 Overview: The Geth Consensus is attacked by the Migrant Fleet, which destroys the Dyson Sphere they were building around Rannoch, and their territory is being overrun quickly.
 The destruction of the Dyson Sphere deletes the majority of the geth "species" and thus reduces their collective cognitive ability.
 You'd Expect: The geth to call for assistance from Shepard to prevent the quarians from overunning them.
 Instead: Following their emergency survival protocols, the geth seek out immediate assistance from the Reapers, who give them upgrades to their coding to render them immune to the quarians' weapons, at the expense of being enslaved or exterminated by the Reapers once their usefulness runs out.
 If Shepard points out that the geth made a rather poor long-term decision, Legion agrees with that assessment.